 Chalk-bleached holds on the rock are ugly and tick-marks spoil the challenge for the next climber.

 “But chalk works!”
 I hear you say.
 Maybe it does.
 But you don’t need nearly as much as you think.
 We challenge you to use less.
 Think twice before you chalk up.
 You will be surprised!

 How much chalk you need depends on two major factors: Skin Type (Oily vs. Dry) & Sweat Production (High vs. Low).

-People with DRY SKIN can get away with barely using any chalk at all.
-If you have naturally dry skin use chalk cream as a base layer at the beginning of your session & occasionally re-apply chalk cream to your fingertips.
-Make sure you wash your hands after climbing & apply a moisturizer to keep your finger skin healthy and strong.
+People with dry skin can get away with barely using any chalk at all.
+If you have naturally dry skin, use chalk cream as a base layer at the beginning of your session and occasionally re-apply chalk cream to your fingertips.
+Make sure you wash your hands after climbing and apply a moisturizer to keep your finger skin healthy and strong.
 Keep moisturizing your hands between climbing sessions.

-If you have naturally OILY or SWEATY SKIN, use chalk cream as a base layer, re-apply chalk cream to your fingertips as needed & use a chalk ball for top-ups.
-If you are one of the unlucky 10% suffering from EXCESSIVELY SWEATY SKIN, you can top up with a little bit of loose chalk.
-Wash your hands after your session & apply a moisturizer.
+If you have naturally oily or sweaty skin, use chalk cream as a base layer and re-apply chalk cream to your fingertips as needed.
+If you are one of the unlucky 10% suffering from excessively sweaty skin, you can top up with a little bit of loose chalk.
+Wash your hands after your session and apply a moisturizer.
 You may need to moisturize less between climbing sessions than people with naturally dry skin.

-You will find that using chalk cream as a base layer & topping up with a chalk ball significantly reduces your need for loose chalk.
+You will find that using chalk cream as a base layer significantly reduces your need for loose chalk.
 If you still need loose chalk, always apply it to your fingers, never to the holds.
 When applying loose chalk to your fingers, it should form a thin layer without grains.